 Also on September 20, police arrested Omar Hisham, a photographer for the Masrawy news website, at Giza City near Cairo, according to a report by the Arab Network for Human Rights Information, a local press freedom group.

-On September 22, police in Suez arrested Sayed Abd Ellah, a freelance photographer, who streamed the protests in that city and discussed them on Al-Jazeera, according to a report by the broadcaster posted on Facebook.
+On September 22, police in Suez arrested Sayed Abd Ellah, a freelance photographer, who streamed the protests in that city on his Facebook page, according to news reports.

 Police have not disclosed the locations where Ibrahim, Hisham, or Abd Ellah are being held, according to those reports.